salesforce/lwc/docs/proposals/functional-components.md

 ## Lightning Web Components Functional Component Definition

-Functional components are a considerable lean implementation of a LWC Component.
+Functional components are a considerable lean implementation of a Lightning web component.
 Its responsibilities are to receive some payload (public props), and should produce a new HTML fragment, which is usually the compiled `<template>` tag module.

 ## Simple Example